When Do You Need SLI and Crossfire?

 This means having a powerful CPU to keep feeding the GPU information, as a lack of information will result in lag, stuttering, poor quality, and potentially crashing.

-If you’re using a simple 2-way SLI setup, a normal unlocked quad-core i7 will do fine (the x700K variants).
+If you’re using a simple 2-way setup, a normal unlocked i7 will do fine (the x700K variants).
 Be sure you have enough power for the additional card, and proper airflow/cooling.

-It’s also recommended to have proper cooling for the CPU, as there will be a substantial load on the CPU while running SLI.
+It’s also recommended to have proper cooling for the CPU, as there will be a substantial load on the CPU.

 4-Way vs Quad SLI

-Back to 4-way vs Quad SLI.
-4-way SLI means running 4 individual GPUs together, while Quad-SLI means running 2 dual-GPU cards together.
+4-way means running 4 individual GPUs together, while Quad means running 2 dual-GPU cards together.

-Nvidia also does not support more than 2-way SLI with the Pascal-series GPUs (the older cards did support 3 and 4-way/Quad SLI).
+Nvidia also does not support more than 2-way with the Pascal-series GPUs (the older cards did support 3 and 4-way/Quad).
 You can still run 4 Pascal GPUs, but you’ll be restricted to getting full use only in synthetic benchmarks, not games.

-Crossfire is much of the same technology as SLI, and was developed by AMD.
+Crossfire is much of the same technology, and was developed by AMD.